-The Center for Perinatal Care offers specialized care for women with diabetes who are planning a pregnancy, who are already pregnant or who have just delivered a child.
+The Center for Perinatal Care offers specialized care for pregnant patients with diabetes who are planning a pregnancy, who are already pregnant or who have just delivered a child.
 The Diabetes in Pregnancy Program helps reduce the risk of problems during pregnancy.

-We provide up-to-date care and resources, including nutrition, glucose monitoring and insulin delivery systems to help you reach your glucose goals.
-Our certified diabetes educator is an advanced-practice nurse who will work with you to develop an individualized plan for diabetes management.
+We provide the latest diabetes care and resources, including nutrition, glucose monitoring and insulin delivery systems and support you to help reach your glucose goals.
+Our Diabetes Care and Education Specialists will individualize a plan that is right for you.

 - Gestational Diabetes